-As at 30 June 2017, the Board comprised four Directors (including the Chair), all of whom are Independent Non-Executive Directors.
+As at 30 June 2019, the Board comprised five Directors (including the Chair), four of whom are Independent Non-Executive Directors.

-On 1 July 2016, the Board comprised of seven Directors (including the Chair), all of whom are Non-Executive Directors - including Leigh Berkley and Lev Mizikovsky (a substantial Shareholder) who were appointed to the Board on 1 July 2016.
+On 1 July 2018, the Board comprised of three Directors (including the Chair), two of whom are Non-Executive Directors.
+On 17 September 2018, two further Non-Executive Directors, Catherine McDowell and Sandra Birkensleigh were appointed to the Board.
+In accordance with our Constitution, both Directors stood for election, and were returned as Directors at our AGM on 29 November 2018.